phreditorNG/ncpa/BUILDING.rst

 Building on Windows
 ===================

+NOTE: The built NCPA agent will work on Windows server 2012 R2 and newer, but this build script will only work on Windows 10/Windows Server 2016 or newer.

-Download the NCPA repository from GitHub
+Step 1: Download the NCPA repository from GitHub
 ----------

 There are two ways to download the NCPA repository from GitHub.
 The first is to download the repository as a zip file.
 The second is to use Git to clone the repository.
 The second method is preferred as it allows you to easily update the repository in the future.